 Lewis W. Hine was the first photographers I decided to research because he produced a photographic series of immigrants at Ellis Island.
 For Hine this was his first photographic series documenting a social issue.
 What I wanted to find out is why did he create this series, what were his methods, how did he start, and who was Hine at this moment in his career.

 So how did Hine go from teaching nature studies to documenting social issues with a camera.
 How did he come to recognize the power of the photography as a tool for social change.
-As Lenman mentions it definitely has something to do with his training in sociology.
+As Lenman (2005 p.
+81) noted it had something to do with Hine's training in sociology:

 Hine’s interest in using the camera to tell a story developed through his work as the official photographer.
 HIne came to realize the power of combining photograph and text to effectively tell a story through marketing the school.
 He realized that a curated selection of images combined with well written descriptions can convey a stronger message than either one on their own.
 This is what he used to sell the benefits of the school and it is this skill that he applied to his own personal work.